nimeshmaharjan1/Csharp-MVC-Beginners/README.md

 # Csharp-MVC-Beginners

-Developed a web application for a school management system with C# ASP.NET (MVC Architecture) in Visual Studio 2019 and Oracle Database.
+Developed a web application with C# ASP.NET (MVC Architecture) and Oracle DB as the database in Visual Studio 2019 .
+This is a beginner friendly c# application for learning purposes.